Shobhit043/LLMFineTune/README.md

 - Takes a dataset (train.jsonl) to fine-tune a language model.
 - Runs fine-tuning and evaluates on test.jsonl.
-- Produces output sample and confusion matrix for assessment.

 ## Dataset Format
 Each line in .jsonl files looks like: